ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - you can revoke SAS tokens, but you can regenerate access keys

 ### secure data
+- storage accounts are encrypted at rest by default
+- you can't turn encryption off, but you can use your own encryption key

 ### scaling apps and services